tarlen5/coursera_ml/README.md

 ### Unit 6: *Project 2-Logistic Regression*
 1. To model student acceptance rates at a university (linear model/decision boundary)
-2. To model whether microchips from a fabrication plant passes quality assurance (non-linear model/decision boundary) (note: Not completed in sklearn, only in octave/matlab.)
+2. To model whether microchips from a fabrication plant pass quality assurance (non-linear model/decision boundary) (note: Not completed in sklearn, only in octave/matlab.)

-* Projects completed in `octave/matlab` for the course work and in `Python using sklearn`
-* files completed
+* files completed:
   * in ex2/: `plotData.m`, `sigmoid.m`, `costFunction.m`, `predict.m`, `costFunctionReg.m`
   * in ex2_sklearn/: `university_admissions.py`